What Happens When A Two-Week Romance Feels Like A Two-Year Relationship

 He also seemed to be equally as obsessed with me.
 So it was a win-win.

-On the night we planned on meeting in real life for the first time, I sat in the backseat of a taxi and tugged at the sleeves of my leather jacket, the one I'd worn to come off as cool and collected and not scared to death as possible.
+On the night we planned on meeting in real life for the first time, I sat in the backseat of a taxi and tugged at the sleeves of my leather jacket, the one I'd worn to come off as cool and collected as possible.